 Business Goals vs. User Experience

-In the countless decisions it takes to bring a website to life, your business goals will often face off against your users’ expectations.
+In the countless decisions it takes to bring a website or digital product to life, your business goals will often face off against your users’ expectations.
 How can you find the happy medium between achieving your business goals and creating a pleasant experience for website visitors?

 Imagine there’s a doughnut shop on your drive to work.
 The shop has pretty good doughnuts, so you stop in often.
 Then one day you see a dancing, costumed guy with a spinning sign waving people into the parking lot.
 “Mildly annoying,” you think, “but I bet that’s a good way to grab more customers.”